 Doctor Lawal watched the face of his patient, worried that his plan would not work, or that he had pushed it too far.
 Would his methods end up being detrimental to Wale’s recovery, rather than an aid?

 Minutes passed five, ten, then twenty.
 Was there a problem?
 Had the sedative gone wrong?

 Suddenly, his patient’s eyes flew open as he sat up, eyes darting around the room.
 He glanced around, taking in the piss-yellow walls and the faint smell of mint.
 Finally, he noticed the aging man sitting across from him, staring intently.

 “Who the fuck are you?” he practically snarled.
-Doctor Williams smiled.
+Doctor Lawal smiled.